vincentsmuda/TheExterminator/readme.md

 - Add open/close animations
 - Add option for User's Name
 - X browser testing

-### Organization
-- Break out screenshot into its own class
+- Add name field
+- Add number counters (max 150)

 ### Code
 - Use promises in place of nested CBs
+- Break out screenshot into its own class

 ### Later
 - Create a handler that highlights the problem element and on the page